 Figure 5.
 Overview of all significant comparisons (ps < .05) across the experimental conditions of the 3 number comparison conditions (symbolic, non-symbolic and cross-modal).
 Black arrows depict the preregistered comparisons, and grey arrows the exploratory comparisons (see Appendix D).
+Arrows facing upwards indicate better accuracy or faster speed in the interference condition (dual-task) whereas arrows facing downwards indicate reduced accuracy or slower speed in the interference condition (dual-task).

 Discussion

 Basic number processing is defined as the ability to understand, estimate or discriminate between numerical magnitudes (Holloway & Ansari, 2009; Sokolowski et al., 2022).
 The present study examined whether adults process numbers presented in different modalities and translate between them automatically or if doing so requires Working Memory (WM) resources.
 Participants conducted non-symbolic, symbolic and cross-modal comparison tasks with and without phonological (PL) and visuospatial (VSSP) WM interference.
+Interference was implemented by asking participants to perform the numerical comparison tasks while also undertaking a WM task where they had to retain either letters that they heard (PL) or visuospatial patterns that they saw (VSSP) and then recall them backwards.
+As these secondary tasks required the manipulation of the stored elements, they also involved the CE component of WM, i.e. the limited-capacity attentional system overseeing and coordinating the activities of the PL and VSSP (Baddeley, 2001; Hitch, Allen, & Baddeley, 2024; Repovš & Baddeley 2006).
 The PL and VSSP WM interference tasks were also completed as standalone tasks.
 Results demonstrated for the first time that all three types of comparison necessitate WM resources.
 Symbolic comparison necessitated VSSP WM, i.e. the VSSP component of WM in combination with the CE.
 Surprisingly, in this case, participants’ accuracy improved under both interference conditions, revealing the positive effects that embedding executive function challenges can have on simple and familiar numerical tasks.
 Non-symbolic comparison necessitated VSSP WM but also PL albeit to a lesser extent.
+Under VSSP interference, performance was reduced in both the primary and the secondary task, whereas under PL interference only in the primary and significantly less than the VSSP.
 Lastly, cross-modal comparison primarily taxed VSSP WM processes.
-We also found that mechanisms for processing and translating numerical representations can differ for smaller (1 - 4) and larger (5 – 9) numerosities.
+Also, we observed different interference effects in processing and translating numerical representations for smaller (1 - 4) and larger (5 – 9) numerosities, which were examined separately.
 Overall, our findings provide clear evidence that basic number processing in adults is not automatic; it necessitates WM resources.
 Adults require WM resources for both simply processing numerical representations (non-symbolic and symbolic) as well as for translating between them.
 Our results also demonstrate the flexible and dynamic role that WM plays in basic number processing, aiding in the adaptive utilisation of phonological and visuospatial strategies when processing numerical representations.
 Below we discuss our findings in more detail and the respective theoretical and methodological implications.

 Symbolic magnitude comparison